csci104/site/labs/lab6/index.md

 In today's lab, we're going to focus on priority queues, an important data structure that you'll need to understand for the next assignment and beyond.

+Code can be downloaded [here](assets/resources.zip), as well as viewed/edited on Codio.

 ### Heaps Introduction

 In office hours, we use a standard FIFO queue system, where the student waiting the longest is called next.
 But what if we wanted to apply a more complicated calculation to found who was next?
 Maybe the person with the shortest question?
 The person who started the assignment the earliest?
 The person who's asked the fewest questions?
 We still want the popping functionality of a queue, where we just care about who's on top, and don't need to access anyone in the middle.
 However, we no longer want to process items in order of the arrival.

 How do we add, return, and remove items based on their assigned priority?

 Heaps are an implementation of a **priority queue**, an ADT that allows us to add items to their appropriate location (based on their priority), return the item of highest priority, and remove the item of highest priority.
 You can visualize a heap as a complete d-ary tree (usually, d = 2) that satisfies the heap property:

 Every parent is better than both of its children.

 In a min heap, a node is less than or equal to all its children.
 In a max heap, a node is greater than or equal to all its children.

 - [ ] So, **where in the tree is the “best” (maximum or minimum) item at any given time?**

 - [ ] **For a binary heap, does it matter which child is on the left and which child is on the right?
 Why or why not?**

 - [ ] **In what data structure is there an ordering property between the left and right children, and why is it necessary for that data structure and not in heaps?**

 Since a complete tree is one where the first (h-1) levels are full AND the bottom level is filled from left to right, we can store our heaps in a single array.
 Suppose we index our array starting at index 1.
 For any node i, parent(i) = i/2.
 For any parent p, left_child(p) = 2p and right_child(p) = 2p + 1.

 - [ ] How does this change if we index our array starting at index 0?